redox-os/book/src/performance.md

 The steps below are for profiling on `x86_64`, running in `QEMU`.
 It is possible to run the tests on real hardware, although retrieving the data require additional effort.

-The profiling code is written primarily for QEMU, but for real hardware, consider commenting out the `serio_command` code in the `src/profiling.rs` file.
+If you use PS/2 input devices in real hardware you need to disable the `serio_command` code in the `src/profiling.rs` file.

 #### Setup